 7.3.5 Hybrid Warfare

-According to the NATO definition of hybrid warfare, “Hybrid threats are those posed by adversaries, with the ability to simultaneously employ conventional and non conventional means adaptively in pursuit of their objectives”.
-NATO has been particularly concerned about Russian activities, from the annexation of the Crimea onwards, but the term “appeared at least as early as 2005”.
+According to the NATO definition, Hybrid Warfare, “Hybrid threats are those posed by adversaries, with the ability to simultaneously employ conventional and non conventional means adaptively in pursuit of their objectives”.
+NATO has been particularly concerned about Russian activities, from the annexation of the Crimea onwards.
+“The term ‘hybrid warfare’ appeared at least as early as 2005”, though, “and was subsequently used to describe the strategy used by the Hezbollah in the 2006 Lebanon War” according to a NATO article: Hybrid war – does it even exist?

 “Potential Russian hybrid aggression in the Baltics can be divided into three categories: nonviolent subversion, covert violent actions, and conventional warfare supported by subversion”.